TYPO3-Documentation/TYPO3CMS-Guide-Extbase/Documentation/Extbase/Index.rst

 If you develop an extension for TYPO3 you should most definitely use Extbase.
 The days of piBased extensions are numbered.
-Extbase gives you the benefit of a modern, clear and highly structured means of PHP development with a hidden bonus: if you know Extbase, getting into FLOW3 will be much, much easier.
+Extbase gives you the benefit of a modern, clear and highly structured means of PHP development with a hidden bonus: if you know Extbase, getting into TYPO3 FLOW will be much, much easier.
 Another bonus: porting Extbase extensions to TYPO3 NEOS will be a walk in the park, whereas porting a piBased extension to TYPO3 NEOS will be incredibly laborious.
 (If it's even possible at all.)